Vivioli87/memory-game/README.md

 6. As a site visitor, I would like to be able to view the top scores/scorers on each level.
 7. As a site visitor, I would like to log my top score with my name if I beat any 'top scores'.
 8. As a site visitor, I would like an option to learn more about the subject matter of the game: Succulents.
-9. As a site visitor, I would like a the game website to be easily navigable and have sleek design, that is responsive on different devices.
+9. As a site visitor, I would like the game website to be easily navigable and have sleek design, that is responsive on different devices.
 10. As a site visitor, I want the imagery and colors to be eye-catching that make me want to learn more about succulent plants.

 ### Business Stories
 1. As a site owner, I have the same goals as the external users.
 I would like to make a game that I would enjoy playing.